Would you like to learn how to manage presentation nerves?

 Even the twice heavy weight boxing champion of the world got nervous before a fight and he didn’t have to say a word.

-Well, it may have happened once or twice at school but the likelihood is that if it did you were probably a nervous wreck.
-Then one day you find yourself all grown up at work and your boss expects you to stand up regularly in front of people to inspire them to do something they really can’t be bothered to do.
+Then one day, you find yourself all grown up at work and your boss expects you to stand up regularly in front of people to inspire them.

 It’s not natural